Get monthly updates on FP&A best-practices and more.

 Fathom Reporting: An Overview

 Fathom is a notable contender in the reporting software landscape, a name you might encounter alongside others like Reach Reporting.
-They’ve been a staple in the reporting space for a while and have done so with a simplistic offering at a cheap price.
+They've been a staple in the reporting space for a while and have done so with a simple offering at a competitive price.

-Fathom excels as a reporting tool, but despite its strengths in this area, Fathom's ventures into more complex offerings such as forecasting, cash flow forecasting, and financial planning and analysis (FP&A) have not met the same level of success.
-This highlights a significant gap in its suite of services compared to some of its more marketing-driven competitors.
+Fathom excels as a reporting tool, but despite its strengths in this area, Fathom's ventures into more complex offerings such as forecasting, cash flow forecasting, and FP&A have not met the same level of success.
+This highlights a gap in its suite of services compared to some of its more marketing-driven competitors.

-As you navigate this competitive terrain, it's vital to align your choice with your business's specific needs.
+As you navigate this competitive terrain, it's important to align your choice with your business's specific needs.
 With each platform offering distinctive features, carefully assessing your options becomes critical in determining the best fit for your business's financial management.
-Remember, the tool you choose will significantly influence your business's future trajectory.

 The Limitations of Using Fathom

-• Lengthy Implementation: Brace yourself; setting up Fathom isn't a quick dash.
-Particularly for businesses juggling complex financial structures or blending multiple data sources, gearing up with Fathom can feel like a marathon, potentially delaying that victory lap of reaping its benefits.
+- Lengthy Implementation: Setting up Fathom isn't a quick dash.
+Particularly for businesses juggling complex financial structures or blending multiple data sources, gearing up with Fathom can feel like a marathon, potentially delaying reaping its benefits.

-• Limited Visualization Capabilities for Cash Flow Reporting: While Fathom serves up a smorgasbord of analysis tools, and does that well, its cash flow reporting visualizations aren’t exactly a masterpiece.
-Some users might find them less extensive or less intuitive than they’d like.
+- Limited Visualization Capabilities for Cash Flow Reporting: While Fathom serves up a smorgasbord of analysis tools, its cash flow reporting visualizations aren't exactly a masterpiece.
+Some users might find them less extensive or less intuitive than they'd like.

-• Scaling Challenges: Fathom might struggle to keep pace as your business grows.
-It doesn’t always scale as smoothly as its rivals, especially for businesses evolving at warp speed or those tangled in increasingly complex financial webs.
+- Scaling Challenges: Fathom can struggle to keep pace as your business grows.
+It doesn't always scale as smoothly as its rivals, especially for businesses evolving quickly or those with increasingly complex financial structures.

-• No Free Plan or Freemium Version: Hunting for a free taste of Fathom before you buy?
-Keep looking.
-Fathom’s absence of a complimentary plan or freemium version can leave small businesses and the budget-conscious high and dry, craving a sample before they splash out.
+- No Free Trial: Hunting for a free taste of Fathom before you buy?
+Fathom's absence of a free trial can leave small businesses and the budget-conscious craving a sample before they commit.

 The 5 Best Fathom Alternatives

-Clockwork is the only FP&A solution built by a former outsourced CFO who successfully scaled his own advisory services.
-Compared to Fathom, Clockwork allows you to connect Quickbooks Online or Xero in minutes (not days or weeks) and get detailed financial models, weekly cash flow forecasting, custom metrics, payroll integration, and more.
+Clockwork is the FP&A platform built by an outsourced CFO who scaled his own advisory practice.
+Compared to Fathom, Clockwork connects to QuickBooks Online or Xero in minutes (not days or weeks) and delivers detailed financial models, weekly cash flow forecasting, custom metrics, payroll integration, and more.

-Besides gaining CFO-level insights, Clockwork’s platform updates at the top of each hour so that you can say goodbye to stale data.
-Plus, their support team is unmatched — you’ll get a dedicated Clockwork Coach to guide you every step of the way (at no additional cost like other competitors).
+Beyond CFO-level insights, Clockwork's platform updates at the top of each hour so you can say goodbye to stale data.
+The support team is unmatched: you get a dedicated Clockwork Coach to guide you every step of the way at no additional cost.

-Bottom line: If you’re an accounting firm committed to offering top-tier advisory services and want unlimited customization options, you need Clockwork — it’s built by professionals for professionals.
+Bottom line: if you're an accounting firm committed to offering top-tier advisory services and want unlimited customization options, Clockwork is built by finance professionals for finance professionals.

 Jirav